 Things to consider when your test is near

 If you feel you may not be ready for your driving test, then our assessment lesson can help you work out how many driving lessons you may need.
 These are common mistakes that happen every day across test centres within the UK.
-I have been providing driving lessons in Bedford and surrounding areas for over 6 years now and I regularly see candidates not even getting into the car and moving off because the examiner has aborted the test for one of the following reasons:
+We have been providing driving lessons in Bedford and surrounding areas for over 6 years now and regularly see candidates not even getting into the car and moving off because the examiner has aborted the test for one of the following reasons:

 1. Have you got your licence?